NLuca20/Final-Large-Scale-Project/Introduction.md

 ## Valuas and goals
 **Dish Performance Insights**
 * Which dishes sell well despite high calories
-* Which nutrient-balanced dishes are under-promoted
+* Which high-margin dishes are also meeting dietary trends
-* Which dishes match current dietary preferences
+* Which dishes have high caloric density but low sales volume

 **Menu Expansion Insights**
 * Identify missing menu categories
+* Which dietary niches are currently underserved
 * Identify missing diatery variances of popular dishes

-**Optimization Insights**
-* Remove low-performing dishes with low nutritional value